Zimbabwe: Independence era (1980–present)

 In July 2016, nationwide protests took place regarding the economic collapse in the country.
 In November 2017, the army led a coup d'état following the dismissal of Vice-president Emmerson Mnangagwa, placing Mugabe under house arrest.
 The army denied that their actions constituted a coup.
 On 19 November 2017, ZANU–PF sacked Robert Mugabe as party leader and appointed former Vice-president Emmerson Mnangagwa in his place.
 On 21 November 2017, Mugabe tendered his resignation prior to impeachment proceedings being completed.
 Although under the Constitution of Zimbabwe Mugabe should be succeeded by Vice-president Phelekezela Mphoko, a supporter of Grace Mugabe, ZANU–PF chief whip Lovemore Matuke stated to the Reuters news agency that Mnangagwa would be appointed as president.

 On 30 July 2018, Zimbabwe held its general elections, which were won by the ZANU-PF party led by Mnangagwa.
 Nelson Chamisa who was leading the main opposition party MDC Alliance contested the election results claiming voter fraud, and subsequently filed a petition to the Constitution Court of Zimbabwe.
 The court confirmed Mnangagwa's victory, making him the newly elected president after Mugabe.

-In December 2017, the website Zimbabwe News, calculating the cost of the Mugabe era using various statistics, said that at the time of independence in 1980, the country was growing economically at about five per cent a year, and had done so for quite a long time.
+In December 2017, the website Zimbabwe News said that at the time of independence in 1980, the country was growing economically at about five per cent a year, and had done so for quite a long time.
 If this rate of growth had been maintained for the next 37 years, Zimbabwe would have, in 2016, a GDP of US$52 billion.
 Instead it had a formal sector GDP of only US$14 billion, a cost of US$38 billion in lost growth.
 The population growth in 1980 was among the highest in Africa at about 3.5 per cent per annum, doubling every 21 years.
 Had this growth been maintained, the population would have been 31 million.
 Instead, as of 2018, it is about 13 million.
 The discrepancies were believed to be partly caused by death from starvation and disease, and partly due to decreased fertility.
 The life expectancy has halved, and deaths from politically motivated violence sponsored by the government exceed 200,000 since 1980.
 The Mugabe government has directly or indirectly caused the deaths of at least three million Zimbabweans in 37 years.
-According to the World Food Programme, over two million people are facing starvation because of the recent droughts the country is going through.
+According to the World Food Programme, as of 2019, over two million people were facing starvation because of recent droughts.

-In 2018, President Mnangagwa announced that his government would seek to rejoin the Commonwealth, which is as of 2023 conducting a fact-finding mission prior to asking the Secretary-General to issue a recommendation.
+In 2018, President Mnangagwa announced that his government would seek to rejoin the Commonwealth.